ofabioo/ofabioo/README.md

 - 👋 Hi, I’m @ofabioo
-- 👀 I’m interested in  recruit developers
+- 👀 I’m interested in  interagir com a comunidade de desenvolvedores
-- 🌱 I’m currently learning Recursos Humanos
+- 🌱 I’m currently learning  Lógica de Programação com Python
-- 💞️ I’m looking to collaborate on  satisfazer sua vida profissional
+- 💞️ I’m looking to collaborate on projetos a nível Jr.
-- 📫 How to reach me  https://bit.ly/3gRqvoQ
+- 📫  fabio.maciel@df.estudante.senai.br

 <!---
 ofabioo/ofabioo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.